HŠK Zrinjski Mostar

-Zrinjski Mostar was founded by Croatian youth in 1905 and is the oldest football club in Bosnia and Herzegovina.
+Zrinjski Mostar was founded by Croat youth in 1905 in what was then Austria-Hungary and is the oldest football club in Bosnia and Herzegovina.
 After World War II, all clubs that had participated in the wartime Croatian league were banned in Yugoslavia, Zrinjski being one of them.
 The ban lasted from 1945 to 1992.
 The club was reformed after the independence of Bosnia and Herzegovina.
 It played in the First League of Herzeg-Bosnia until 2000 when it joined the Premier League.
 In 2005, Zrinjski celebrated its first championship crown in the Premier League of Bosnia and Herzegovina.

-Today the football team is part of the Zrinjski Mostar sport society.
+Today, the football team is part of the Zrinjski Mostar sports society.
+They have a bitter rivalry with city neighbours, Velež.